ChenpoHU/CPP-Excercies_OOP/README.md

 ## How
 ### Windows:
 The IDE tool Visual Studio can be used to compile and run all the example codes, except the example code under the path: CPP-Excercies_OOP/Excercises_Source/10.
 Lambda with function template (pass lambda as parameter).cpp.
+The visual Studio 2019 gives out the "Internal compiler error" for this piece of code.

 ### LINUX:
 #### compile: